wesleybgreen/Earth-Pointing-Satellite-Model/README.md

 Plans moving forward:

 I plan to add a detumbling mode next, which then moves into the pointing mode.
-After that, I would like to add a momentum desaturation mode since the reaction wheels eventually reach saturation.
+After that, I would like to refine the momentum desaturation since it's somewhat basic currently.